Jelanigarnes/The-Car-Renters/README.md

 ***Business Benefits***
--There would be increasing demand for e-business.
+*There would be increasing demand for e-business.
--The same application for each branch making business more efficient.
+*The same application for each branch making business more efficient.
--Clients can return a rental at any nearby branch without any records needing to be transfered.
+Clients can return a rental at any nearby branch without any records needing to be transfered.
--Time saving and more organized.
+Time saving and more organized.

 ***Team Composition***
 * [Jelani Garnes](https://github.com/Jelanigarnes): Project Manager - Programmer